 4. MELI WRAPS

 Do you go through tons and tons of plastic bags when you bring a sack lunch to work (or prepare lunches for your kids?)
-Or lots of plastic wrap when you package up leftover dinner each night?
+Or lots of plastic wraps when you package up leftover dinner each night?

 The plant oils keep food fresh naturally and the beeswax makes it possible for Meli Wraps to cling to most dishes.

-They are made on Kauai and Bend, Oregon and come in a variety of sizes and some of the cutest tropical prints.
+They are made on Kauai and Bend, Oregon, and come in a variety of sizes and some of the cutest tropical prints.
 You can also buy them on Amazon.